flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 - the "Next Track" button switches the track immediately

-- you can also use admin commands to change the track while you are in the game, just type in the chat
+- you can also use admin commands to change the track while you are in the game, just type in the chat after you authorized yourself as admin with /admin myPassword

-/next_track myPassword
+/next_track
-/change_track myPassword spa
+/change_track spa
-/change_track myPassword ks_nordschleife,endurance
+/change_track ks_nordschleife,endurance
 the track(and config, separated with comma, but no space!) in /change_track needs to be in the TRACKS=... list

-- admin command for sending a message from the server /send_chat myPassword blablabla
+- admin command for sending a message from the server /send_chat blablabla

-(of course replace "myPassword" with your admin password)
+- admin command for sending a message from the server to a specific player /send_pm carId blablabla

 note: chat started with / is not visible to other players

-- the server does NOT change the track if restart_session or next_session is voted after the race, so people can prevent track change if they make a successful vote.
+- the server does NOT change the track if restart_session or next_session is voted after the race, so people can prevent the track change if they make a successful vote.
 Only after the RACE_OVER_TIME has passed the server will change the track

 - the result json are saved in the "sessionresults" folder

 Changelog:
 ----------
-2.1.2
+2.2.0 (2015/08/11)
-- updated to new acServer UDP protocol version
+- updated to new acServer UDP protocol version (AC v1.2.3)
+- no longer needed to provide password for each admin command
+- added "/send_pm carId msg" admin command

 2.1.1 (2015/08/09)
 - fixed problem with results broadcast sometimes screwed up (duplicate lines)